Japan PM resumes campaigning after blast incident

 “An election that’s important to our country is taking place, and we must work together and follow through on it.”

-He was also due to appear at a stop later Saturday afternoon in Chiba, east of Tokyo.
+He is expected to appear later Saturday afternoon in Chiba, east of Tokyo, despite the incident, which his party’s election strategy chairman Hiroshi Moriyama described as an “unforgivable atrocity”.

-“That something like this happened in the middle of an election campaign that constitutes the foundation of democracy is regrettable.
-It’s an unforgivable atrocity,“ Hiroshi Moriyama, the ruling Liberal Democratic Party’s election strategy chairman, told NHK.

 Security at local campaign events in Japan can be relatively relaxed, in a country with little violent crime and strict gun laws.